 In a recent column in the Guardian, Oliver Burkeman argued that what is often called hope is really deception—hoping for things that are virtually impossible.
 For example, hoping that one wins the lottery, or that the victims of an accident have survived when their deaths are near certainties.

 By contrast, letting go of hope often sets us free.
 To support this claim he refers to “recent research … suggesting that hope makes people feel worse.”
 For instance: the unemployed who hope to find work are less happy than those who accept they won’t work again; those in the state of hoping for a miraculous cure for a terminal disease are less happy than those who accept that they will die; and people more often act for change when they stop hoping that others will do so.
 Perhaps there is something about giving up hope and accepting a reality that is comforting.

 Note – I too reject hope with expectations.
 Thus nothing he says here undermines the kind of hope I advocate.

 The common theme in these critiques is the futility of false hopes, which lead inevitably to disappointment.
 I agree.
 If I hope to become the world’s most famous author or greatest tennis player, my expectations are bound to be dashed.
 Silly to hope for such things.
-Much better to hope that I enjoy writing and tennis despite my shortcomings in both.
+Much better to hope that I enjoy writing or tennis despite my shortcomings in both.